 Strokes are life-changing and sometimes fatal; the sooner you receive expert treatment, the more likely you will have a positive outcome.
 If you're concerned about your stroke risk or need post-stroke care, the board-certified specialists at Vascular Surgery Associates, LLC, can help.
 Their expertise can help reduce your risk of stroke and optimize your recovery after a stroke.
-The practice has locations in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, Lutherville, Maryland, and Newark, DE.
+The practice has locations in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, Lutherville, Severna Park, MD, Wilmington, and Newark, DE.
 For expert stroke care, call your nearest office to schedule a consultation or book online today.

 A stroke occurs when something interrupts the blood supply to your brain.
 Without the oxygen and nutrients that blood provides, your brain cells quickly start to die, resulting in brain damage.
 It is a medical emergency requiring urgent treatment to prevent long-term disability or death.